AhmedMBdr/Rock-Paper-Scissors-Game/Readme.md

 - Easy (random)
 - Hard (adaptive Machine has a chance of cheating)
 - Impossible (Basically cheating)
+- Whatever the difficulty the Machine will try to destroy you "Emotionally"

 ## Features
 - Tracks user choices and adapts machine strategy